alexk99/the_router/bras/pppoe_bras_howto_eng.md

 ### 4.3.1.
 KNI interfaces

 a KNI interface must be created for each router's VIF that will be used to communicate with other routers via dynamic routing protocols supported by Quagga/FRR.
-Example of a such interface is the v3 interface.
-The router receives a default route from the bgp peer established via the v3 kni interface.
+Example of such interface is the v3 interface.
+The router receives a default route from the BGP peer established via the v3 kni interface.

 You should up KNI interfaces and configure their MAC addresses after the_router has started.
 MAC address of a kni interface should be equal to the mac address of the router's interface (VIF)